kiboschool/course-team-software-project/src/lessons/mvp-demos.md

 Upload a video of your MVP Demo presentation.
 You can either record the presentation you give to the class, or you can make a separate recording of your demo.

-Submit your video in Gradescope and Woolf.
+One teammate should submit the demo video in Gradescope for the team.
+Every teammate must submit the demo video separately in Woolf.